-Similarly, Azongo and Abdulia (2014) state that divination refers to a set of procedures involving the art of using a ceremony to information from the spirit world in order to predict the future.
+Similarly, Azongo and Abdulia (2014) state that divination refers to a set of procedures involving the art of using a ritual ceremony or to acquire information from the spirit world in order to predict the future.
 In some indigenous communities, this practice is the main means of spotting allegedly spiritual problems and prescribing remedies (cited in Azongo and Yidana, 2015:8).
-The focus of this is to investigate however application of trado-medical diagnosis in a cultural society engulfed with incurable sickness.
+The focus of this study however is to investigate the application of trado-medical diagnosis in a cultural society engulfed with incurable sickness.
 This is contrary to modern scientific practice whereby sicknesses are diagnosed by medical laboratory experts to know the actual cause before appropriate treatment of patients.